mlagatuz/crypto-client/README.md

 ## Documentation

 The Coinbase API Developers documentation is **all over the place**!
-Coinbase's developers/API documentation is not as intuitive, compared to Twitter's API and developers online documentation.

-I've aggregated the links below
+Coinbase's developers/API documentation is not as intuitive, as compared to Twitter's API and developers online documentation.
+I've aggregated the links below to help those who are learning API's usage and development, Python, authentication, etc ...

 **Coinbase**